japulid0/Backend_Karate/README.md

 # backend_karate
-Proyecto De Automatizacion
+Automation Project
-# Descripción
+# Description
-Este primer reto en el mundo de la automatización es una API que permite realizar operaciones CRUD (Crear, Leer, Actualizar y Eliminar) en una colección de recursos.
-En la API se trabajara con metodos POST, GET, PUT y DELETE para manejar los datos.
+This first challenge in the world of automation is an API that allows to perform CRUD (Create, Read, Update and Delete) operations on a collection of resources.
+The API will work with POST, GET, PUT and DELETE methods to handle the data.
-Se utilizaron herramientas como Cucumber y Gherking.
+Tools such as Cucumber and Gherking were used.
-# Requisitos
+# Requirements
 - IntelliJ IDEA
 - Postman
 - Karate
 # Endpoints
-# Crear un recurso (POST)
+#Create a resource (POST)
 URL: https://reqres.in/api/users

-Método: POST
+Method: POST

-Descripción: Crea un nuevo usuario.
+Description: Create a new user.

-Cuerpo de la solicitud:
+Body of the application:

     {
         "name": "morpheus",